7 Summer Fundraising Ideas That Actually Work

 Instead of organizing a single outdoor exercise class (which is still a great fundraising idea), go the extra mile and organize an outdoor fitness program.
 To make it fun, make it into a challenge.

-If your nonprofit is smaller or more local, a physical outdoor fitness challenge might work better.
+If your nonprofit is community-based, a physical outdoor fitness challenge might work better.
 Get a local fitness expert, yoga teacher, or personal wellness coach to lead the daily exercises as a volunteer or for a small percentage of the total funds raised.

-It’s very important that a fitness expert designs the exercise program since you want to prevent injuries and ensure success.
+A fitness expert must design the exercise program since you want to prevent injuries and ensure success.

-The fitness club challenge should culminate in a celebration to announce achievements of all the participants and total funds raised.
+The fitness club challenge should culminate in a celebration to announce the achievements of all the participants and the total funds raised.
 This event can be a fundraiser in itself.

 7. Summer Excursions